AnkitSharma-007/BookCart/README.md

 # BookCart

-An e-commerce application for an online book store.
+An e-commerce application for an online book store created with ASP.NET Core 3.0 and Angular 8, using SQL Server as database.

-# Tools and Technologies
+# Concepts Covered

 ### ASP .NET Core